Mohammad Ziauddin (officer)

-Ziauddin was the first Brigade Commander of the 46th Independent Infantry Brigade, Dhaka.
-He was a close associate of Colonel Abu Taher; who were known for their socialist views.
+Ziauddin was the second Brigade Commander of the 46 Brigade, Dhaka.
+He was a close associate of Colonel Abu Taher; who were known for their Left-Wing socialist views.

 Early life

-Ziauddin was born in the village of Harbang of Chakaria Upazila, Cox's Bazar District on 22 November 1939.
+Ziauddin was born in the village of Harbang of Chakaria Upazila, Cox's Bazar District (now in Chittagong, Bangladesh) on 22 November 1939.
 His father was Mohammad Quasem and mother was Majida Khatun.

 Career

+Pakistan Army

+Ziauddin joined the Pakistan Army in 1960.
+He was commissioned from 25 PMA Long Course in on 21 April 1962 in 1st East Bengal Regiment.
+He fought in the Indo-Pak War of 1965 as the Adjutant of 1st East Bengal Regiment.
+Later he served as the A.D.C. of President of Pakistan.
+In 1968 he served as a instructor in Pakistan Military Academy.

 Bangladesh Liberation War

 When the Bangladesh Liberation War started, Ziauddin deserted Pakistan Army with Major Abu Taher, Major Muhammed Abul Manzur, and Captain Bazlul Ghani Patwari from Abbottabad cantonment crossing the border to Devigarh in India on 25 July 1971 and reached Delhi on 27 July.
 Ziauddin and others reached Calcutta on August 7.
 He was then given the command of the 1st East Bengal Regiment under Z Force.
 During the Liberation War, Ziauddin was the Commanding Officer of 1st East Bengal Regiment under Sector 1.
 At the sector commanders conference in October in Calcutta, both Ziauddin and Taher opposed focusing on the Bangladesh Army, encouraging instead more support for irregular militias.
 They called for reducing reliance on India for weapons and moving the Mukti Bahini headquarters from India to Bangladesh.

 On the afternoon of September 8, a company of the 1st East Bengal Regiment went to Mahendraganj, India.
 A small team of only platoon and section commanders carried out hit and run operations in Kamalpur.
 He accompanies and leads them in all operations.
-Most of the operations were successful and caused some casualties to the Pakistani army.
+Most of the operations were successful and caused casualties of the Pakistani Army.

 Ziauddin commanded the unit Hamidur Rahman served in when they attacked a Pakistan Army camp on the Dhalai River.
 Crawling forward to destroy the LMG post, he threw a grenade at the bunker, causing the LMG to explode.
 Sepoy Hamidur Rahman was martyred by another LMG.
 In the end, Ziauddin ordered to return to Mohanpur camp due to heavy casualties.
-Hamidur Rahman of East Bengal Regiment was posthumously awarded the Bir Sreshtho, Bangladesh's highest award for valor, for his actions during the conflict.
+Hamidur Rahman of 1st East Bengal Regiment was posthumously awarded the Bir Sreshtho, Bangladesh's highest award for valor, for his actions during the conflict.

 Ziauddin was at the forefront of Sylhet's MC College battle on December 13 of the Liberation War.
 By December 15, Mukti Bahini and joint forces started knocking at Sylhet's front door.
 In the end, Pakistani forces decided to surrender.
 Pakistani forces surrendered in Sylhet on December 17 at 3 pm.